 The airline’s initial automatic solution to a delay or cancelation is often less than optimal.
 They don’t have time to find the best solution for ≈ 200 passengers simultaneously!

-If you find an alternative flight yourself (either on this airline or on their interline partners) and bring them a fully prepared solution with flight numbers and everything else (prepare several options), they’ll probably give it to you!
+If you find an alternative flight yourself (either on this airline or on their interline partners) and bring them a fully prepared solution with flight numbers and everything else (prepare several options), they’ll almost certainly give it to you!

 Keep in mind that everything becomes possible for free as soon as a delay occurs, even improving your itinerary!
 All changes are free of charge, like changing from a flight with a layover to a direct flight for example!
 But that’s only possible if you come prepared with exactly what you want — not if you ask them to do more work when they don’t have time!